google/dfindexeddb/README.md

 dfindexeddb db -s SOURCE --format safari -o jsonl
 ```

-To parse IndexedDB records from a LevelDB folder for Chrome/Chromium, using the
+To parse IndexedDB records from a LevelDB folder or sqlite3 file for
-manifest file to determine recovered records and output as JSON, use the
+Chrome/Chromium and output as JSON, use the following command:
-following command:

 ```
-dfindexeddb db -s SOURCE --format chrome --use_manifest
+dfindexeddb db -s SOURCE --format chrome
 ```

-To parse IndexedDB records from a LevelDB ldb (.ldb) file and output the
+To parse IndexedDB records from a Chrome/Chromium LevelDB ldb (.ldb) file and
-results as JSON-L, use the following command:
+output the results as JSON-L, use the following command:

 ```
 dfindexeddb ldb -s SOURCE -o jsonl
 ```

-To parse IndexedDB records from a LevelDB log (.log) file and output the
+To parse IndexedDB records from a Chrome/Chromium LevelDB log (.log) file and
-results as the Python printable representation, use the following command:
+output the results as the Python printable representation, use the following
+command:

 ```
 dfindexeddb log -s SOURCE -o repr